 Cash & Cash Equivalents

 Cash includes only the balances lying as cash in hand and bank accounts.
-Cash equivalents are those short-term assets which are readily convertible to cash and are highly liquid.
+Cash equivalents are those short-term assets that are readily convertible to cash and are highly liquid.
 For example stocks, bonds, government securities, treasury bills, bank deposits, money market instruments, etc. The primary purpose is to include only those assets whose encashment is readily possible within a very short time say 3 months or so.
 Here, closing stock, debtors, and miscellaneous expenses are not considered because they are not the cash equivalent.

 Current Liabilities Repayable within Operating Cycle